-With its beautiful full-paged coloured illustrations, by Mario Jamora, Sally (Chipmunka Publishing, UK, 2015), is the heartwarming story of the unexpected friendship between a teenaged boy and a homeless woman showing the extreme necessity of compassion and acceptance for one another, especially in times of suffering or isolation.
+With its beautiful full-paged coloured illustrations, by Mario Jamora, Sally (Chipmunka Publishing, UK, 2015), is the heartwarming story of the unexpected friendship between a teenaged boy and a homeless woman, showing the extreme necessity of acceptance, compassion & empathy for one another, especially in times of suffering or isolation.
 We are never truly alone.
 This is a story that demonstrates the strong connection between mental illness and homelessness.
 Sally was written for youth to adult in 2005 during my difficult battles with mental illness.
 It is a story for any age.

 Disclaimer: Tom is an 18-year-old student.
 He is an adult, and is therefore old enough to approach someone who lives on the street.
 If you are under 18, do not approach anyone without adult accompaniment.